-All Access & Campus Equity Services (ACES) accommodations, intakes, and appointments are provided remotely as a safety measure for all students, staff, and faculty in conjunction with the University's COVID-19 Response.
+Access & Campus Equity Services (ACES) accommodations, intakes, and appointments are provided in accordance with the University's COVID-19 Response.

-ACES staff is working diligently to ensure every qualified student receives the accommodations necessary to provide them with equitable education services and learning opportunities during this time.
+As Oregon Tech returns to in-person learning, ACES services will be provided in-person or virtually, pending applicant preference and current COVID-19 guidelines.
+ACES staff are working diligently to ensure every qualified student receives the accommodations necessary for equitable education services and learning opportunities.

 If you have questions please feel free to email us at email@example.com